neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 See [the Rclone website](https://rclone.org/install/) for alternative installation methods.

-## Getting Started
+# Getting Started

-Datashuttle provides a Python API and cross-platform command line interface (CLI).
-In this guide examples will be shown using the command line, but corresponding methods can be found in the [API Reference](https://datashuttle.neuroinformatics.dev/pages/api_index.html).
+Datashuttle provides a cross-platform command line interface (CLI) used in the examples below, and a [Python API](#python-api-guide).
+Full references for the CLI ([CLI Reference](https://datashuttle.neuroinformatics.dev/pages/cli_index.html)) and API ([API Reference](https://datashuttle.neuroinformatics.dev/pages/api_index.html)) are available.

 The first thing to do when using DataShuttle is to setup a new project on a *local* machine.

-#### *local* machines and the *central* machine
+## *local* machines and the *central* machine

 DataShuttle makes the distinction between (possibly multiple) *local* machines and a single *central* machine.
 DataShuttle needs to be setup once for each *local* machine, but requires no setup on the *central* machine.

-A typical use case is an experiment in which behavioural data and electrophysiological data are collected on acquisition PCs.
+A typical use case is an experiment in which _behavioural_ data and _electrophysiological_ data are collected on acquisition PCs.
 They send the data to a central server where it is stored.

 Later, a subset of the data is transferred to a third machine for analysis.
-In this case, the behavioural and electrophysiological acquisition machine and analysis machines are 'local'.
+In this case, the _behavioural_ and _electrophysiological_ acquisition machine and analysis machines are _local_ .
 The central storage machine is the *central* machine.

-### One-time project setup on a *local* machine
+## Initial setup with _configurations_

 A one-time setup on each *local* machine used is required, specifying the *project name* and *configurations*.